stujampur/xpmgla.github.io/_posts/2016-02-19-guide-adding-a-post-1.md

 To continue reading about adding a post to the XPMGla page, move on to **[Adding a post using the web client pt.2]({{ site.url }}/guide-adding-a-post-2/).**

 ---
+Note: The purpose of this guide is to be accessible to beginners.
+Plain language is used where possible, but accuracy is important.
+If you spot any errors, please send me a message/pull request!

+---

 [^1]:[Hello world](https://guides.github.com/activities/hello-world/) / [GitHub flow](https://guides.github.com/introduction/flow/) / [Using Git Cheatsheet](https://gist.github.com/hofmannsven/6814451) / [Atlassian's Git Tutorial](https://www.atlassian.com/git/tutorials)
 [^2]: [ReadWrite - Understanding GitHub Pt.1](http://readwrite.com/2013/09/30/understanding-github-a-journey-for-beginners-part-1)